Physician Assistant Studies

 |PAS 784||Clinical Practicum II||1 hr|

 C. Clinical year courses.
-The clinical year consists of 8 six-week clinical preceptorship experiences (PAS 790) for 5 credit hours.
-Students are required to complete the following required clinical preceptorships:
+The clinical year consists of 8 six-week clinical preceptorship courses (PAS 790) for 5 credit hours each.
+The clinical preceptorship courses consist of the following required clinical rotations: